nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Generate SHA256 Hash\{#generate-sha256-hash}

-The generate sha256 hash transformer generates a random SHA256 hash and hex encodes the resulting value and returns it as a string.
+Generates a random SHA256 hash and hex encodes the resulting value and returns it as a string.

 **Configurations**

-There are no configurations for the hash transformer.
+There are no configurations for this transformer.

 **Examples**

-Here are some examples of what an output hash value may look like.

 | Example Output                                                    |
 | ----------------------------------------------------------------- |